betula/betula/resume/README.md

 I'm a passionate perfect pixel, perfect high-speed code, and result-targeted developer!

 I deliver with equal efficiency both solo and in a team.
-Business and code tasks great decomposer, Agile thinker.
+Business and code task great decomposer, Agile thinker.

 I have more than 12 years of total development experience.